Contributor: Jay Gregorio. Lesson ID: 13255

 The answer is yes.
 The direction of the force is upward.
 Since there is force, we satisfy the first requirement for work done.

-The answer is no. Therefore, you are unable to satisfy both requirements for work to be done.
-So, work done is zero.
+The answer is no. You cannot satisfy both requirements for work to be done, so the work done is zero.

 Now, let's consider a situation where you lift a book from a tabletop: